eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/customize_builtins.md

 ---
-title: Customizing Builtin Components
+title: Customize Built-in Components
-description: References - Pluggable Resources
+description: References - How to create your own pluggable resources
 ---
 In a multi-agent system, agents will have vastly different needs.
 This may be as simple as choosing a different system prompt, or as complex as using a different LLM model.
 Eidolon allows you to specify this customization without ever